nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `delete -b BOOK_NUMBER`

 * `BOOK_NUMBER` refers to the index you see when you list ALL books.
-* Book number specified must be less than the total number of books.
+* The book number must be an existing number in the list when you list ALL books.

 Example of usage:
 `delete -b 1`